MohammadYasinKarbasian/Top-Trading-Cycle/README.md

 5. The algorithm terminates when a stable allocation is reached, where no agent has an incentive to trade and improve their allocation.

 ## Test Files
-This repository includes four test.txt files, which contain sample input data for testing the Top Trading Cycle Algorithm.
+This repository includes four test.txt files containing sample input data for testing the Top Trading Cycle Algorithm.
 You can use these files to validate the correctness and performance of the implementation.
 Each test file contains the preferences of agents.

 * Test1.txt
 * Test2.txt